 You could also purchase pillows to put under the cushions to give them support.
 Be creative, use blankets you have stored for winter.
 Fold them up and place them under the cushions or fold them to lay across the couch under the cushions.
 Same with Winter clothes, wrap them in a towel or an old sheet so they don't individually fall out.

 It is not likely the foam cushions that are at fault, but the springs and wooden supports that make up the couch.
 Springs can become unhooked and wooden pieces can break.
-The board or other support item under the cushions is likely your easiest fix.
-I would bet you don't need to replace the cushions.

 Where can I find or purchase sofa panels or seat savers in Rhode Island?